 'Distance learner' is one of the options for 'mode of study' you can select on your application.
 It's intended for overseas students who will be residents abroad for most of their studies and can complete their experiments abroad.

 Distance learners must study full-time and are required to spend at least three months at Sussex during their studies.
 This requirement can be fulfilled as one block of three months or several shorter visits (to be agreed at the start of the degree).
-Fees are 65% of the overseas rate for the periods spent abroad and 100% of the overseas rate for periods spent at Sussex.
+Fees are 65% of the international rate for the periods spent abroad and 100% of the international rate for periods spent at Sussex.

 Distance learners are usually self-funded or have obtained external funding.